Dr. Lyzon K. Babchishin, Ph.D., C.Psych.

 Psychologist

-Lyzon earned her Ph.D. in Clinical Psychology at the University of Ottawa in 2014.
-She received her clinical training from a variety of hospital and community-based clinics in the Ottawa region.
-For instance, Lyzon has worked at the DBT Borderline and Outpatient Clinics at the Montfort Hospital, the HIV Clinic at The Ottawa Hospital, the Elmgrove Acute Care Hospital (inpatient and outpatient clinics) in Brockville, the Centre for Treatment of Sexual Abuse and Childhood Trauma, and the Centre for Psychological Services and Research.
-She has also worked at the Ottawa Couple and Family Institute wherein she was trained in Emotionally-Focused Couples Therapy (EFCT).
+Lyzon has a Ph.D. in Clinical Psychology from the University of Ottawa.
+Her graduate research primarily focused on understanding the mechanism of trauma risk and outcomes, resiliency, and trauma recovery.
+She also completed research projects in the area of coparenting, family transitions, cancer recurrence fears, youth sex offenders, maltreatment, childcare and school readiness, substance use, and systemic influences on developmental outcomes and well-being.
+Prior to working at the OATC, she acquired clinical experience from a variety of hospital and community-based clinics in the Ottawa area (e.g., DBT Borderline, Outpatient, and Inpatient Clinics at the Montfort Hospital, HIV Clinic at The Ottawa Hospital, Elmgrove Acute Care Inpatient and Outpatient programs in Brockville, the Centre for Treatment of Sexual Abuse and Childhood Trauma, and the Centre for Psychological Services and Research).
+Lyzon has also worked as a psychologist at the Ottawa Couple and Family Institute during her supervised practice year where she was training in Emotionally-Focused Couples Therapy (EFCT).

-Lyzon considers herself a lifelong learner and continues her professional development through regular supervision, workshops and training, conferences, and scientific readings.
-She maintains active membership in numerous professional organizations and continues to be involved in research that aims to better understand the developmental risk and outcomes of trauma.
-She also prioritizes her own well-being by spending quality time with her loved ones and by making space for her mindfulness practice and various interests and passions such as reading, cooking, travelling, and nature.
+Lyzon considers herself a lifelong learner and continues her professional development through regular supervision, workshops and training, conferences, and scientific readings (including regularly acting as a peer reviewer).
+She maintains memberships in various professional organizations.
+She is currently acting as a college member for the CPO discipline committee (2024-2025 term).
+Lyzon also prioritizes her own well-being to optimally serve her clients, and does so by maintaining a balanced caseload, taking care of her own physical and mental health, spending quality time with her loved ones, and protecting space for her various interests and passions such as reading, writing, cooking, travelling, and yoga.